cfengine/documentation/reference/promise-types/processes.markdown

 ```

-**Notes**:
-This is a numerical range for the number of occurrences of the process
-in the process table.
-As long as it falls within the specified limits,
-the promise is considered kept.

 #### out_of_range_define

+**Description**: List of classes to define if the matches are out of range

+Classes to activate remedial promises conditional on this promise
+failure to be kept.

 **Type**: `slist`

 **Allowed input range**: (arbitrary string)

-**Description**: List of classes to define if the matches are out of range

 **Example**: